JudeAlmutlaq/evolution-rpg/resources/app/customScripts/customScripts.md

 Any `.js` file placed in this folder will be included.
 Functions, variables and classes defined in these files will be placed in the global namespace.
+All subdirectories within the module will have their contents loaded before the scripts outside the subdirectory.